simplocms/docs/docs/modules/helpers.md

 **`Module::config($key[, $default = null])`**

-The `config` method returns a config value from this module package.
+The `config` method returns a config value from the module package.
 The `$key` parameter is mandatory and requires config key.
 The method also accepts one optional parameter:
-- `$default` - it's value, which will be used in case, when the given package's config key doesn't exist
+- `$default` - it's a value, which will be used in case, when the given package's config key doesn't exist

 Return example:
 ```php